SECNetLabUNM/SDN_WMN_SECNet/BATMAN/BATMAN Instructions.md

 Check if the IP address is correctly set.
 Use the command `ifconfig` to check bat0 for the correct IP and the NIC to make sure that is has `UP BROADCAST MULTICAST`.

 You have to make sure that all devices are using the same `Cell` address for their NICs.
-To check, use the command `sudo iwconfig` then check the `ESSID`.
-It should say `ESSID:"my-mesh-network"`.
-Next check the cell.
-Confirm that it is the same for every device.
+To check, use the command `sudo iwconfig` which should look like this:

+Check the cell and onfirm that it is the same for every device.
 If not, use the command `sudo iwconfig $NIC$ ap $address$`.
 Make sure the address is the same for all devices.

-Finally,
+Finally, use the command `sudo batctl o` to check all ne